SilverDove/MyMoviesAndCO/README.md

 It uses the online database TMDB as a API to access a list of movies.
 It is intuitive and optimized for the ease of everyone.
 Enjoy it!

 ## Getting Started
 1. Download and install [Android Studio](https://developer.android.com/studio/)
-2. Clone or download the project via the [master branch](https://github.com/SilverDove/MyMoviesAndCO.git).
-It's also possibel to fetch the [release project](https://github.com/SilverDove/MyMoviesAndCO/releases/tag/1.0)
+2. Clone or download the [master branch](https://github.com/SilverDove/MyMoviesAndCO.git) using the functionalities of Android Studio.
+It's also possible to fetch the [release project](https://github.com/SilverDove/MyMoviesAndCO/releases/tag/1.0) and then import it directly to Android Studio.

 ## Features